foss-for-synopsys-dwc-arc-processors/embarc_osp/example/baremetal/openthread/ncp/README.md

             > ifconfig up
             > thread start

     - Wait 20 seconds for completing Thread configuration.
-Enter “state” to see the state of the node, it will be the leader.
+Enter “state” to see the state of the node, it will be the **leader**.

         ![start_cli_emsk][35]